Bill Stoneman: Early years

-Stoneman received his bachelor's degree from the University of Idaho in 1966, and a master's degree from the University of Oklahoma.
+Stoneman received his bachelor's degree from Idaho in 1966, and a master's degree from the University of Oklahoma.
 While at Idaho, he was an active member of Beta Theta Pi fraternity.

 Professional career

 The Chicago Cubs selected Stoneman in the 31st round of the 1966 Major League Baseball draft with the 595th overall selection.
 After signing, Stoneman pitched at three minor-league classifications in 1966, with Rookie-level Caldwell, Single-A Lodi, and Double-A Dallas-Fort Worth.
 He started 1967 in Double-A and, after five games pitched, moved to Triple-A Tacoma.

 The Cubs called up Stoneman to the major leagues in mid-season of 1967.
 He debuted as a starting pitcher with back-to-back assignments against the San Francisco Giants on July 16 and 21, allowing three total runs in 92/3 innings but gaining no decisions, although the Cubs won both games.
 Manager Leo Durocher then shifted Stoneman to the bullpen, where he made 26 appearances as a relief pitcher.
 He ended his rookie MLB campaign with a 3.29 earned run average, four saves and 52 strikeouts in 63 innings pitched.
 But he was less effective in 1968, with his ERA climbing to 5.52 in only 291/3 innings of work, and spent part of the season back at Triple-A Tacoma.